Cooltech Medical Homepage

 HOW IT WORKS

-The CoolStat blows dry, room temperature air into the nose and over the nasal turbinates in a unidirectional fashion before flowing freely out of the mouth.
+CoolStat blows dry, room temperature air into one nostril in a unidirectional fashion before flowing freely out the other nostril and the mouth.
 The nasal turbinates are highly vascularized, mucus-containing membranes with a large, convoluted surface area.
 As the dry air from CoolStat flows over the moist turbinates, it induces the liquid water and mucus on the turbinates to change phase, from a liquid to a gas.
 This phase change pulls energy out of the body, causing systemic cooling.

 CoolStat Diagram